JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/The_Appearance_at_Sychar.md

 “**Go thou and do likewise.**”

 > The teachers of the new religion are equipped with spiritual weapons.
 They are to go out to conquer the world with unfailing forgiveness, matchless good Will, and abounding love.
-They are equipped to overcome evil with good, to vanquish hate by love, to destroy fear with a courageous and living faith in truth. ([LU 194:3.11](/es/The_Urantia_Book/194#p3_11))
+They are equipped to overcome evil with good, to vanquish hate by love, to destroy fear with a courageous and living faith in truth. ([UB 194:3.11](/en/The_Urantia_Book/194#p3_11))

 ## External links